 “A three-year-old educated according to Montessori pedagogy, becomes a master of his hand and undertakes with a joy a variety of human activities.
 These activities allow him to develop the power of concentration.” ~Dr. Montessori, San Remo Lectures

-This year, due to COVID-19, students in the Pre-K program attend half days from 8am-11pm or 12:30pm-3:30pm Monday through Thursday in a majority outdoor classroom.
-Children participate in the 3 hour work cycle during which the guide will provide individual and small group lessons while children are free to choose and complete their work independently.
+Children in the primary classrooms participate in the 3-hour work cycle during which the guide will provide individual and small group lessons Students are free to choose and complete their work independently.
 The Montessori classroom offers hands-on learning through a wide variety of materials and exercises, specifically designed to meet the needs of children within this unique developmental phase.
 Each child works at their own pace through a three-year sequence of materials and exercises outlined briefly below.
-Indoor classroom learning will be limited to 6 students at a time to accommodate class size and social distancing requirements.

 Practical Life exercises are the first things children are introduced to in a Primary classroom, they offer opportunities for children to practice and learn self-care, care of the environment and care of others, allowing for fine and gross motor development while building the child’s ability to concentrate.
 Children learn skills from pouring and polishing to embroidering and sewing… and everything in between.